 In looking at Haven's sample of scientific discoveries, I was interested in what kinds of mental representations were used in discovery generation.
-Obviously, all 100 involved verbal representations that have been used to communicate them to others, but I conjectured that visual and other kinds of mental representations that encode information in non-verbal formats might also be relevant.
-(For a review of different kinds of mental representation, see Thagard, 2005.)
-Mathematical representations are a subset of verbal representations that use numbers and/or equations.
-There are many scientific discoveries in which mathematics was important, ranging from Archimedes law of the lever to Einstein's generation of $E=mc^2$ .
-I identified 46 of the 100 discoveries as involving mathematical representations, although some digging could probably increase this number.
+Obviously, all 100 involved verbal representations that have been used to communicate them to others, but I conjectured that visual and other kinds of mental representations that encode information in nonverbal formats might also be relevant.
+(For a review of different kinds of mental representations are a subset of verbal representations that use numbers and/or equations.
+There are many scientific discoveries in which mathematics was important, ranging from Archimedes' law of the lever to Einstein's generations, although some digging could probably increase this number.
 Mathematical representations were much more common in physics than in biology and medicine, where many discoveries such as the existence of cells were qualitative.
 For tables summarizing the results described in this section and comparing them for those of technological invention, see the next section.

-What role do non-verbal representations play in scientific creativity?
-Visual representations akin to pictures seemed to me important in at least 41 of the discoveries, ranging from Copernicus picturing the earth going around the sun to Bakker's imagining the activities of warm-blooded dinosaurs.
-Some of these were more obviously visual than others as seen from their pictorial presentations, for example in Vesalius's revisionary drawings of human anatomy and Hooke's drawings of cells viewed through a I found only 5 examples, however, where non-verbal, non-visual microscope. representations seemed to play an important role in creative thinking, although more detailed historical analysis may well turn up more.
-I speculate that kinesthetic representations contributed to Archimedes discoveries about levers and buoyancy and possibly to Galileo's discoveries about falling objects.
-Touch seems to have been relevant to Franklin's discoveries about lightning and electricity because he felt sparks, and to Rumford's ideas about heat from friction.
-Sound definitely contributed to Doppler's thinking about shifting frequencies.
+What role do nonverbal representations play in scientific creativity?
+Visual representations akin to pictures seemed to me important in at least 41 of the discoveries, ranging from Copernicus picturing the earth going around the sun to Robert Bakker's imagining the activities of warm-blooded dinosaurs.
+Some of these were more obviously visual than others as seen from their pictorial presentations, for example in Andreas Vesalius's revisionary drawings of human anatomy and Robert Hooke's drawings of cells viewed through a microscope.
+I found only five examples, however, where nonverbal, nonvisual representations seemed to play an important role in creative thinking, although more detailed historical analysis may well turn up more.
+I speculate that kinesthetic representations contributed to Archimedes' discoveries about levers and buoyancy and possibly to Galileo's discoveries about falling objects.
+Touch seems to have been relevant to Benjamin Franklin's discoveries about lightning and electricity because he felt sparks, and to Count Rumford's ideas about heat from friction.
+Sound definitely contributed to Christian Doppler's thinking about shifting frequencies.
 Otherwise, scientific thinking seems to have operated well just with visual and verbal (including mathematical) representations.
-The next section reports that non-verbal representations are much more important in technological invention.
+The next section reports that nonverbal representations are much more important in technological invention.